Undergraduate study | German

 German speakers are highly sought after by UK employers, particularly those with links to the German economy, the fourth largest in the world.
 In 2019, German overtook French as the language most sought after by employers*.

-You do not have to be based in a German-speaking country to have a career in which the ability to understand and communicate in the language will make you stand out.
+You do not have to be based in a German-speaking country to make the most of your degree.
+Wherever you are based in the world, the ability to understand and communicate in the language will make you stand out.
 Within the private, public, not-for-profit, and for-benefit sectors, graduates have gone on to career pathways in:

 - Communications, marketing, advertising and public relations